-If you are worried about how auto-enrolment will affect your business, this planner from the Pensions Advisory Service will help employers understand what their duties will be when auto enrolment is introduced from 1 October 2012.
+If you are worried about how auto-enrolment will affect your business, this website from the Pensions Advisory Service will help employers understand what their duties will be when auto enrolment is introduced from 1 October 2012.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.